NRL teams: Milford to half, Reynolds in for 'Dogs

 TAB odds: Sharks $1.27 (-11.5 $1.95) Warriors $3.80 (+11.5 $1.90)

-Verdict: The Bulldogs were their own worst enemies last week, making too many mistakes, and letting the Warriors back into their game in Auckland.
+Verdict: The Bulldogs were their own worst enemies last week, making too many mistakes, and letting the Warriors back into the game in Auckland.
 Unfortunately for Bulldogs fans, they still struggle to crack a good defence when attacking the line.
+The inclusion of Josh Reynolds off the bench is designed to add some spark, but he is playing on old legs and could be erratic at the best of times.
 The Cowboys did enough to beat the Titans last week and will be looking for another win here.

 Tip: Cowboys by 10